-This Topic Guide explores part of the RCGP curriculum, Being a General Practitioner.
+This topic guide explores part of the RCGP curriculum, Being a General Practitioner.
 It will help you to understand important issues relating to improving quality, safety and prescribing by describing the key learning points.
-It also contains tips and advice for learning, assessment and continuing professional development, including guidance on the knowledge relevant to this area of generalpractice.
+It also contains tips and advice for learning, assessment and continuing professional development (CPD), including guidance on the knowledge relevant to this area of general practice.

-Each Topic Guide is intended to illustrate important aspects of everyday general practice, rather than provide a comprehensive overview of each clinical topic.
-It should therefore be considered in conjunction with other Topic Guides and educational resources.
+Each topic guide is intended to illustrate important aspects of everyday general practice, rather than provide a comprehensive overview of each clinical topic.
+It should therefore be considered in conjunction with other topic guides and educational resources.

-- It is an essential part of your professionalism as a doctor to regularly review the standards of practice and care that you and your team provide.
-Improving patient safety and quality are fundamental to reducing the risk of preventable injury, suffering, disability and death and arenecessary to enhance the experience and outcomes of care - The working environments, systems and behaviours of those working in health can all influence patient safety.
-Working in partnership with patients and carers and promoting an organisational culture that allows everyone to be honest (and raise concerns openly) is an essential part of sustaining a safe working environment - Clinical Governance is the system through which organisations are accountable for continuously improving the quality of care and maintaining high standards.
-Understanding how to apply tools and metrics to monitor this is key to improving the quality of care - Quality improvement skills are now regarded as essential for every doctor.
-These involve the application of a systematic approach that uses specific, evidence-based techniques to improve and maintain quality - Safe, effective prescribing and monitoring of medications (and other healthcare interventions) is essential to ensure high-quality, safe care.
+- It is an essential part of your role as a doctor to regularly review the standards of practice and care that you and your team provide.
+Improving patient safety and quality is fundamental to reducing the risk of preventable injury, suffering, disability and death, and is necessary to enhance the experience and outcomes of care. - The working environments, systems and behaviours of those working in health can all influence patient safety.
+Working in partnership with patients and carers and promoting an organisational culture that allows everyone to be honest (and raise concerns openly) is an essential part of sustaining a safe working environment. - Clinical governance is the system through which organisations are accountable for continuously improving the quality of care and maintaining high standards.
+Understanding how to apply tools and metrics to monitor this is key to improving the quality of care. - Safe, effective prescribing and monitoring of medications (and other healthcare interventions) is essential to ensure high-quality and safe care.
 Patients are vulnerable to mistakes being made in any one of the many steps involved in ordering, dispensing and administering medication and other healthcare products.